 A business I had some years ago, Blu Maya, we helped brands create word of mouth through brand experience.
 An image in our pitch deck said “advertising is the price you pay for being boring”.
 Our focus was to help brands be memorable by creating an immersive brand experience.
 This was from 2009 – 2013, so social media was just picking up.
 Blogs were still a hobby, being a blogger / vlogger wasn’t something people did as a means of making money.

 Yes, many large brands use advertising to grow their business; in some industries more than others.
 But it’s not the only thing they do to achieve their business growth.
+In fact, you may also consider looking for app development companies, like XAM Consulting, to really give you the outcome you are expecting for your business.
 We first recommend Small Business VoIP for your company products to be able to reach out to more customers online.

 If you’re looking to get help with your business, learn about all you can from a business mentor from the leetsconsortium.com blog.